JeanLescut/Python_project_template/README.md

 git push origin develop
 ```

-4. On github, click "Next" and all the framework should appear.
+4. On github, click on your project name (top of the page) and all the framework should appear.
 5. Change the default branch for 'develop'

 ## 2. Logging